Key Lime Pie Cookies

 Instructions

-• In a large mixing bowl with a handheld mixer, or use the bowl of a stand mixer with the paddle attachemnt, mix the butter and sugar on medium speed for 1-2 minutes until mixture is creamy and lighter in color.
+• In a large bowl using an electric hand mixer, or use the bowl of a stand mixer with the paddle attachment, beat the butter and granulated sugar on medium-high speed for 2 minutes; the mixture should look whipped, cloud-like, and lighter in color.

-• Add the egg, key lime juice, lime zest, and vanilla extract.
-Mix until combined, scraping down the sides of the bowl as needed.
+• Add in the large egg, key lime juice, lime zest, and vanilla extract.
+Beat on medium speed until thoroughly combined.

-• Add the flour, graham cracker crumbs, baking soda, and salt.
-Mix on low speed until combined.
+• Add in the dry ingredients; all-purpose flour, graham cracker crumbs, baking soda, and salt.
+Beat on low speed just until combined and no flour dry spots or streaks remain in the dough.

-• Let cookies cool on the warm tray for about 15 minutes and then transfer the cookies to a cooling rack to cool completely.
+• Let the cookies cool on the warm cookie sheet for about 15 minutes.
+Transfer them to a wire rack to cool completely to room temperature before adding the white chocolate glaze.

 Notes